 Recently, an eagle-eyed Twitter user alerted people to the fact that for some Zoom meetings, the “private chat” function isn’t so private.
 Essentially, if the host has opted to save the recorded meeting to their computer, any chats sent publicly — as well as any sent privately — during the meeting will be sent to them as part of the meeting minutes.
 So think twice before sharing something you wouldn’t want everyone to see.

-Times are strange.
-And, for the majority of us still working today, our professional lives and workflows look nothing like they did a month ago.
+For the majority of us, our professional lives and workflows look nothing like they did a year ago.
 It’s easy to think we’re in totally new territory, but a lot of the same processes and rules we had for meetings before continue to apply.
 Namely, meetings still need agendas and structure.
 If you start to treat all of your video meetings like less-formal “check-ins,” you run the risk of looking unprepared.

 Similarly, being on time for meetings still matters.
 Your work day is likely more fluid in a lot of ways, but failing to punctually log in for Zoom meetings will send the message that you don’t take them — or, by extension, the people on them — all that seriously.